-Students complete the Strategic Global Marketing concentration by taking the following four courses:
+The concentration in Strategic Global Marketing requires the following four courses:

 This course is designed to be an introduction to the economic environment in which businesses operate.
 With the increasing interdependence of national economies and the growing role of global enterprises, the understanding of international economic issues is vital to decision-makers.
 The material covered will include both socio-cultural aspects and economic and financial dimensions of global business.
 Students should obtain a grasp of the basic theory as well as a knowledge of the major current issues in the global economy.
 (FORMERLY ECO 556)